Up to 60% off sofas & mattresses — limited‑time deals.

 Tegeniss 10-Inch Innerspring Hybrid (Medium Firm, Pillow Top)

-The first thing I noticed was how quickly it took shape—once it stopped “crackling” out of the wrap, it looked like a real mattress in under an hour, then kept filling out.
-On my back, the surface felt tidy and a little spring-forward; my lower back stayed supported as long as I didn’t let my hips sink too deep.
-Mia could feel her shoulder pressing sooner than she wanted on longer side-sleep stretches, while Marcus liked that his hips didn’t immediately drop when he rolled toward stomach-sleep.
-Jenna and Ethan felt a muted “thud” rather than a full shake when one of them got up.
+The first thing I noticed was how fast this one settled into shape.
+Once the wrap came off and the crackling stopped, it already looked usable, then kept filling out over the next several hours.
+On my back, it felt tidy and a little spring-forward, with decent lumbar hold as long as my hips stayed level.
+Mia started to feel her shoulder sooner than she wanted on longer side-sleep stretches, while Marcus liked that his hips did not drop right away when he rolled toward his stomach.
+Jenna and Ethan still felt movement, but it landed as a short, muted thud instead of a full shake across the surface.

 What we liked: